 If such an application for a green technology, emitting no carbon monoxide or other unwelcome fumes, on a brownfield site right by a major road and rail line, could elicit such hostility it was clear that such a proposal on a Greenfield site would go nowhere (in fact, despite all the hot air at the meeting, Winchester City Council did not have the final say: as a “strategic” decision approval could only be granted by Hampshire County Council).
 Given the rampant NIMBYism in places like Winchester it’s easy to understand why both Labour and Conservative ministers have argued for years that vital infrastructure projects must be decided by a centralised Planning Commission – set up in 2008, abolished in 2012 and now to be revived by George Osborne – rather than stymied by ignorant NIMBYs like these.

 The second common problem is planning committees that are tightly controlled by the council’s ruling political group, which steamrolls through applications despite objections from the public and some committee members.
 Such committees often split on party lines, with most or all councillors of the ruling party voting to approve an application, and opposition councillors voting to refuse.
 I chaired such a planning committee (or planning board, as the London Borough of Greenwich’s is rather grandly called) for four years, from 2006 to 2010.
-The officers who advised us were generally sound, and I helped organise training sessions for councillors on design, transport, heritage and ethics.
+The officers who advised us in Greenwich were generally sound, and I helped organise training sessions for councillors on design, transport, heritage and ethics.
 The planning committee would routinely do site visits for large scale applications so it could then make an educated decision, having seen the site and heard from grassroots objectors.

 There was nothing overtly corrupt about it: not once was I offered a financial inducement from a developer to approve a planning application, or threatened by a developer to approve their application or else.
 But what did go on was almost as concerning.
 Some – though not all – cabinet members on the committee would often threaten councillors who might not vote the “right way” on certain applications, telling them there’d be adverse consequences for services in their wards, or their own career progression – or even exclude them from the meeting in the first place.

-Of the 14 councillors on my committee, 11 were Labour and five were cabinet members, including the council’s Leader, deputy Leader and cabinet member for regeneration – not quite a majority, but more than a third of the board’s membership.
+Of the 14 councillors on my committee, 11 were Labour, of which five were cabinet members, including the council’s Leader, deputy Leader and cabinet member for regeneration – not quite a majority, but more than a third of the board’s membership.
 What’s more, the council’s Labour chief whip was the board’s vice- chair, often deputising for me when I was not around (he succeeded me as chair of the board in 2010, while continuing to hold down the chief whip job).
 There’s no rule against the chair of an impartial committee also being the “enforcer ” of the council’s ruling political party – but perhaps there should be.
-In Greenwich, the usual convention that the council’s planning role was separated from its political leadership was ignored, and my efforts to encourage such a separation were often in vain.
+In Greenwich, the usual convention that the council’s planning role was separated from its political leadership was ignored, and my efforts to encourage such a separation were in vain.